Must-See Historical Sites and Landmarks in Hampton Roads

 Newport News

 Continuing on the peninsula, Historic Endview is one of the few colonial-era homes left in Newport News, and there is a military discount for tours.
-They also hold events, including the upcoming Veterans’ Fireside Chat on Nov.
-10 where historians will portray veterans from various wars, sharing their stories.
+They also hold events, including the Veterans’ Fireside Chat where historians portray veterans from various wars, sharing their stories.

 Lee Hall Mansion was built in 1859 and a visit includes a tour of the home and Civil War history of the area.
 The Lee Hall Depot is a historic train depot turned museum where exhibits tell the importance of railways to the area.
 Make sure to visit the Newsome House Museum and Cultural Center.
 This beautiful restored Victorian home was the first residence of an African-American family to receive a National Historic Preservation Award.